• Buying and Selling FAQs in Arizona

 It depends on a few factors.

-The base cost is $8.
+The base cost for a new registration is $8.
 But you'll need to tack on $1.50 for an air quality research fee.
 Then, there's a vehicle license tax (VLT), which is based on the manufacturer's base retail price of your vehicle.
 Owners of commercial vehicles may face other fees, too, including a weight fee.

 How much do titles cost?